-9.1 As provided by Neb.
-Rev. Stat. §84-712.05(3), it shall be the policy of the District that information provided to the District through operator reports and data collection shall only be used for District business, analysis of resources utilization and conservation, and to provide the District with information to use when providing technical assistance where needed.
-Farm unit information provided from producers to the District will not be released on a specific producer basis, but will be summarized in reports that are made available to partner agencies and the public.
+9.1 It shall be the policy of the District that information provided to the District through operator reports and data collection shall only be used for District business, analysis of resources utilization and conservation, and to provide the District with information to use when providing technical assistance where needed.
+Farm unit information provided from producers to the District will not be released on a specific producer basis but will be summarized in reports that are made available to partner agencies and the public.